 One might say, "What about your books?
 Aren't they a rehash of your life in which you wanted to die when you were thirteen?
 That seems negative!"
 I don't focus on that part.
 In the beginning of my healing this time, there was a lot of negativity.

-When I was first coming out of that part of my life, I found that there was negativity tied to other sections of negativeness.
+When I was first coming out of that part of my life, I found that there was negativity tied to other negativity.
 Let me describe this with an example:

 I had been trying to quit drinking and smoking and take care of my health, although I struggled for a long time, I started going to the dentist before I quit drinking completely.
 Because I didn't have all my proper identifications at the time, my choice was limited.
 I went to a dentist who would call in my information to get other needed information.
 Not every dentist will do this.